yzhangcs/yzhangcs.github.io/index.md

 ---

 Hi, my name is Yu Zhang ([jy tʃɑŋ], 張宇/张宇 in traditional/simplified Chinese).
-I am a second-year PhD student at [HLT@SUDA](http://hlt.suda.edu.cn), co-advised by [Prof. Guohong Fu](http://web.suda.edu.cn/ghfu/) and [Prof. Zhenghua Li](http://hlt.suda.edu.cn/~zhli) (expected to graduate in 2024).
+I am currently a third-year PhD student at [HLT@SUDA](http://hlt.suda.edu.cn), advised by [Prof. Guohong Fu](http://web.suda.edu.cn/ghfu/).
+I expect to graduate in 2025.
-Before this, I received my M. Eng. degree from Soochow University in 2021.
+Prior to this, I received my M. Eng. degree from Soochow University in 2021.

-My main research interest focuses on structured prediction and latent variable models.
+My early research focused on structured prediction tasks, specifically dependency parsing and constituency parsing.
+Currently, my research interests have evolved to focus on developing efficient text generation models.
+I am particularly intrigued by the prospect of developing hardware-efficient methods for linear-time sequence modeling.
+As a disciple of parallel programming, I am passionate about exploring techniques that harness the power of parallel computing to develop scalable subquadratic models.

 ### Thesis: